CarlOrff/DateTime-Format-PGN/README.md

 ## format\_datetime($datetime)

-Given a `DateTime` object, this methods returns an PGN date string.
+Given a `DateTime` object, this methods returns a PGN date string.
 If the date is incomplete, use a `DateTime::Incomplete` object (the `use_incomplete` option does not affect the formatting here).

 # Source